Mandeep-Rathee/quam/README.md

 ## Training Data for Learnt Affinity Model
-The training data can be created using the laff.py file.
+The training data can be created using the `laff.py` file.
 Alternatively, we release the training dataset for learnt affinity model [here](https://zenodo.org/records/13363455) using Zenodo anonymously.
 The dataset has following files:

 1. data-00000-of-00001.arrow
 2. dataset_info.json
 3. state.json

-Please download all 3 files in the `laff_train_data/` folder.
+Please download all 3 files in the `data/laff_train_data` folder.
 Further, the dataset can be loaded as

 ```
 import datasets
-ds = datasets.load_from_disk("laff_train_data")
+ds = datasets.load_from_disk("data/laff_train_data")
 ```

 ## Learnt Affinity Model
-The Learnt affinity model can be trained using the train_laff.py file.
+The Learnt affinity model can be trained using the `train_laff.py` file.
 Alternatively, we have released the model's weights anonymously using Zenodo and can be downloaded from [here](https://zenodo.org/records/13363455).
 The corresponding file is:

 - bert-base-laff.pth

-Please download the model at `laffm/` folder.
+Please download the model at `laff_model/` folder.
 Further the model can be loaded as follows:

 ```
 from transformers import BertTokenizer, BertForSequenceClassification